Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Previous Year Questions: Nationalism in India

 Class 10 History Chapter 2 Previous Year Questions - Nationalism in India View Answer

-(i) It led to a huge increase in defence expenditure which was financed by war loans and increasing taxes.
+• Increased Defence Expenditure: The war led to a substantial rise in defence spending, funded by war loans and higher taxes.

 Q55: Why did Gandhiji relaunch the Civil Disobedience Movement after the Second Round Table Conference?
 Explain any three reasons.
 (CBSE (F) 2017)